josephMG/bmad-method-projects/project-2/docs/stories/story-16-Implement-Currency-Exchange-TWD-USD-JPY-KRW.story.md

     - Simulate currency conversions and assert the final display value.
     - Test navigation to and from the `CurrencyExchangeView`.
       [Source: architecture.md#Finalized Testing Strategy]

+## QA Results

+### Review Date: 2025-09-22

+### Reviewed By: Quinn (Test Architect)

+### Code Quality Assessment
+Cannot assess without code.

+### Refactoring Performed
+None, as code is not available for review.

+### Compliance Check
+*   Coding Standards: Cannot verify without code.
+*   Project Structure: The detailed file locations and new VIPER module structure are well-defined.
+*   Testing Strategy: The testing requirements are comprehensive and appropriate for the new currency exchange functionality and module.
+*   All ACs Met: Cannot verify without code/tests.

+### Improvements Checklist
+*   [ ] Verify the creation of the new `CurrencyExchange` VIPER module with all specified components.
+*   [ ] Verify comprehensive unit tests for `CurrencyExchangeInteractor` covering `convertAmount()` for all supported currency pairs and various amounts.
+*   [ ] Confirm unit tests assert correct `CalculationError` (or `CurrencyError`) for invalid conversion operations.
+*   [ ] Verify `CurrencyExchangePresenter` unit tests confirm correct handling of user interactions (selecting currencies, entering amounts) and proper formatting of results.
+*   [ ] Verify UI tests confirm the presence and functionality of currency selection elements, input/output fields, and correct display of converted amounts in the `CurrencyExchangeView`.
+*   [ ] Verify UI tests confirm correct navigation to and from the `CurrencyExchangeView`.
+*   [ ] Ensure the tailored error messages for invalid inputs are user-friendly and clear.
+*   [ ] Confirm the use of predefined constant exchange rates.

+### Security Review
+Not directly applicable to this story.

+### Performance Considerations
+Currency conversions should be instantaneous, and module transitions smooth.

+### Files Modified During Review
+None.

+### Gate Status
+Gate: CONCERNS → qa.qaLocation/gates/16-implement-currency-exchange-twd-usd-jpy-krw.yml
+Risk profile: qa.qaLocation/assessments/16-implement-currency-exchange-twd-usd-jpy-krw-risk-20250922.md
+NFR assessment: qa.qaLocation/assessments/16-implement-currency-exchange-twd-usd-jpy-krw-nfr-20250922.md

+### Recommended Status
+✗ Changes Required - See unchecked items above.
+The primary concern is the lack of concrete code and test results to review the implementation of this new, complex module.